Frequently Asked Questions

-I see clients at my practice which I operate from London N15, close to Turnpike Lane tube.
+Most of my current practice is online, through video or telephone therapy sessions.
+For in-person sessions I see clients at my practice which I operate from London N15, close to Turnpike Lane tube.
 My practice is in north London and is close to Muswell Hill, Crouch End, Highgate, Wood Green and Tottenham.

 How accessible is your practice?